wp-plugins/the-social-links/readme.txt

 We've also added support for a **shortcode** (`[the-social-links]`) for use in WordPress posts and pages and a **custom template tag** (`<?php the_social_links();?>`) for use in template files.

-For support and feature requests head to [digitalleap.co.za](http://digitalleap.co.za/wordpress/plugin/the-social-links/)
+For support (priority support for $15) and feature requests head to [digitalleap.co.za](http://digitalleap.co.za/wordpress/plugin/the-social-links/)

 == Installation ==